-A simple vegan chocolate cake, perfect for any occasion.
+A simple vegan chocolate cake, made with basic ingredients and perfect for any occasion.

 And any other type of gathering I might have forgotten